-December 31, 2016, the Company held 15,151,273 and 300,000 common shares of Portex and Precipitate, respectively, which are publicly traded on the Canadian National Stock Exchange and TSX Venture Exchange, respectively.
+Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices other than those arising from interest rate risk, financial market risk, or currency risk.
+As at March 31, 2017, the Company held 15,151,273 and 300,000 common shares of Portex and Precipitate, respectively, which are publicly traded on the Canadian National Stock Exchange and TSX Venture Exchange, respectively.
 During the year ended December 31, 2015, the Company impaired the carrying value of the 15,151,273 shares of Portex to \$nil; as a result of the impairment, the Company believe price risk from the investment in Portex is minimal.
-A 10% change in share price of Precipitate's shares at December 31, 2016 would result in a \$6,450 change to the Company's comprehensive loss for the year ended December 31, 2016.
+A 10% change in share price of Precipitate's shares at March 31, 2017 would result in a \$3,600 change to the Company's comprehensive loss for the three months ended March 31, 2017.
 Other than this, the Company is not exposed to significant other price risk.

 Liquidity risk is the risk that an entity will encounter difficulty in raising funds to meet commitments associated with financial instruments.
 The Company manages liquidity by maintaining adequate cash balances to meet liabilities as they become due.
 The Company's expected source of cash flow in the upcoming year will be through equity financings.
-The Company maintained sufficient cash and cash equivalents at December 31, 2016 in the amount of \$6,283,734, in order to meet short-term business requirements.
-At December 31, 2016, the Company had accounts payable and accrued liabilities of \$646,802.
-All accounts payable and accrued liabilities are current.
+The Company maintained sufficient cash and cash equivalents at March 31, 2017 in the amount of \$28,011,196, in order to meet short-term business requirements.
+At March 31, 2017, the Company had accounts payable and accrued liabilities are current.